-These types of beetles, also known as dermestid beetles, are known to feed off natural animal material like furs, wool, taxidermy, natural fibers, hairs, and plant materials as foods.
-These insects can be used to eat the flesh off bones and are also a very important insect to forensic entomology.
+These types of beetles, also known as dermestid beetles, are known to feed off natural animal material like furs, wool, taxidermy, natural fibers, hairs, and plant materials as food.
+These insects can be used to eat the flesh off bones and are also very important insects to forensic entomology.
 When we respond to calls, we often see that the beetles have gotten into taxidermy at museums, homes, or businesses.
 It is also common to see these insects associated with an animal carcass either outside the home or inside the home.
 These jobs can be quite challenging, because the customer will see the adults and larvae on the floor and clean them up, only to find another mess the next day.
 In these situations, a mouse or bird may have died in the walls and the beetles are feeding off the carcass.
 In other cases, a rodent might have cached food in the walls and the beetles are feeding off the stored food.

 Treatments for Carpet Beetles

 The best solution to eliminate carpet beetles is to find the source of the infestation.
 We will look for the animal or plant material that the beetles are feeding on.
-This will probably take some time and can take multiple visits, trial and error, and process of elimination.
-Sometimes, we might make a recommendation to cut a hole in the wall to pull a carcass.
-In other situations, it might make more sense to inject a suspected wall void with an insecticidal dust, if removal is not an option.
+This will probably take some time and can take multiple visits, trial and error, and a process of elimination.
+Sometimes, we might recommend cutting a hole in the wall to pull a carcass.
+In other situations, it might make more sense to inject a suspected wall void with insecticidal dust, if removal is not an option.
 In addition, an exterior inspection will be completed, and the technician will look for feeding sources and either remove them or make recommendations to do so.
 For the interior, a crack and crevice treatment can be performed with a general use insecticide to decrease, if not eliminate, the current carpet beetle population.
 Again, it is important to note that removal of the food source is key, and without removal, complete elimination might not be possible and preventative services might be necessary.